Helperbird/website/src/pages/features/summarizing-tool.md

 header: true
 layout: templates/features_two.liquid
 title: Accurately Summarize Pages and Articles in a Click
-description: Use Helperbird's browser extension to quickly and accurately summarize web pages and articles into bullet points.
-Simplify your research, personal use, or business tasks with Helperbird's efficient summarization tool.
+description: Streamline your reading and research tasks with Helperbird's one-click summarization feature.
+Distill web pages and articles into concise bullet points, capturing the essence and key information efficiently.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  - Summarize Pages
+  - Auto-Summary
+  - Reading Comprehension
+  - Productivity
+  - Helperbird for Edge
+  - Helperbird for Firefox
+  - Helperbird for Chrome
+  - Text to speech for Chrome
+  - Voice typing for Chrome
+  - Accessibility software
 featurePageTitle: Quickly and Accurately Summarize Pages and Articles in a Click
-img: i1EeaekPHIo
+img: TyeON1QyW4g
 icon: "/src/_includes/svgs/summarize.svg"
-youtubeId: PfILiWebkuc
+youtubeId: TyeON1QyW4g
 cardTitle: Summarize Pages
-featureDescription: Effortlessly summarize web pages and articles using Helperbird's browser extension.
-With our Auto-Summary feature, you'll get key information distilled into easy-to-read bullet points, simplifying your research and reading tasks.
+featureDescription: With Helperbird's Auto-Summary feature, distill complex articles and web pages into key bullet points.
+Ideal for quick overviews, this feature enhances your productivity and comprehension.
 group: reading
 color: orange
 tags: